Newport News/Williamsburg International Airport: Taxi

-The airport is served by various taxi companies, including Orange, American, Yellow, Best, and All City.
+The airport is served by various taxi companies.

 Bus

 Hampton Roads Transit directly serves the airport with regional bus service at two bus stops; the airport is on HRT Route 116 and is the only Hampton Roads airport with direct bus service.
 Shuttle and limousine companies also service the airport through pre-arranged appointments.
 Four car rental agencies can be found at the airport: National, Enterprise, Avis and Budget.

 Train

 Amtrak Northeast Regional trains also now serve the airport via the new Newport News Transportation Center station, 1.5 miles to the southwest of the airport grounds and accessible via Bland Boulevard.

 Accidents and incidents

 On March 26, 2007, a Learjet 36 suffered engine damage after debris was sucked into the engines.
 The plane attempted to stop but overran the runway and crashed into a field.
 Both occupants were uninjured.